Our School - Medical

 Short Term Conditions

 If your child needs to take medication during school hours due to a short-term illness, you should talk with our office staff about the necessary arrangements and provide written instructions for storing and administering the medication.
 All medication must be handed in at the office and staff cannot administer medication without the completed and signed Medication Permission Form.
 A Medication Permission Form can be downloaded from here, from your PAM login or obtained from the office.

 First aid is administered to children at school.
 If the matter is considered serious, the parents, emergency contact or child’s doctor is contacted.
 If necessary, the child will be taken to hospital.

 Families are strongly encouraged to subscribe to the Ambulance Service as parents are liable for ambulance costs in the event that the school calls the Ambulance Service for their child.

 Students at St Thomas the Apostle Primary School are discouraged from sharing food as some students have been diagnosed as allergic to many common foods.
-Parents are asked not to send food with nuts or eggs as these ingredients are common allergens.
 It is a policy of the school that food is not to be sent to the classroom to celebrate a child’s birthday, this includes lollies and gift bags.